invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - Man continues momentum by stirring his left hand for woman counterclockwise spin

+.. _Backhand copa:

+Backhand copa
+^^^^^^^^^^^^^
+- :ref:`Right cross break` as he raises his connected right hand so that the woman starts turning clockwise.
+- Man steps forward and uses the back of his left hand to check and push her forward so that she continues turning clockwise.

 Rotating flare [#SalsaRosa]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - :ref:`Two hand open break`